deeptho/linux_media/README.md

   stream.
 The demuxer will automatically pick one of the streams and demux that for the legacy application

 This should be set by adding the line

   ``options stid135 bbframes_auto=1''
-  in  /etc/modprobe.d/stid135.conf and rebooting, or by runnning the following command as root:
+  in  /etc/modprobe.d/stid135.conf and rebooting, or by runnning the following command as root (no need to reboot):

-  `` echo 1 > /sys/module/stid135/parameters/bbframes_auto'' (no need to reboot).
+  `` echo 1 > /sys/module/stid135/parameters/bbframes_auto''

 * One use of bbframes_auto is to provide a workaround for the non-working multistream 12606V@5.0W Streams a4 and 5 cannot be decoded properly due to what is probably a hardware bug.
 By asking the chip to output bbframes, the buggy bbframe